sharonkao/minimal-mistakes/bachelor-bracket.md

 ---

 ## Upcoming BachBracket Season: Colton Underwood
-The 20th season of our Bach Bracket starts Monday January 7, 2019.
+The 21th season of our Bach Bracket starts Monday May 13, 2019.
 Submit your picks (by clicking on the link below) to join in on the fun!
 <br>
 <a class="btn-primary" href="{{ site.baseurl }}{% link bachelor-submit.html %}">FILL OUT YOUR BRACKET HERE</a>
 ## Rules / Legal Fine Print